Dre Campbell Farm

 If you release beneficial nematodes in your garden, they will feast on the larvae of carrot flies and other soil-dwelling pests.

-You can buy them at some garden centers or online, and they’re really easy to apply.
-Just follow the instructions that come with your purchase.
+You can buy them at some garden centers or online.
+To use them, follow the instructions included in your purchase.

 8. Row Covers

-Row covers are transparent or semi-transparent flexible material that you can put over your plants.
+Row covers are transparent or semi-transparent, flexible materials that you can put over your plants.

-They work by forming a protective barrier over your vegetables, which helps stop these pests from coming near.
+They work by forming a protective barrier over your vegetables, which helps stop these pests from coming nearby.

 You can buy them at most garden stores or make your own.
 However, make sure they fit snugly over your plants so there’s no space for the pests to get in.